cvdlab-alumni/homework3/README.md

 ## Exercise 1   (9/30 points)

-Generate a 3D model of your apartment, detailing one block at a time;
+Generate a 3D model of your apartment, detailing one block at a time.

 ## Exercise 2   (9/30 points)